appsignal/appsignal-docs/source/elixir/instrumentation/minutely-probes.html.md

 ## Registering probes

 Probes can be registered with the `register` method on the `Appsignal.Probes` module.
 This method accepts two arguments.

 - `key` - This is the key/name of the probe.
 This will be used to identify the probe in case an error occurs while executing the probe (which will be logged to the [appsignal.log file](/support/debugging.html#logs)) and to [override an existing probe](#overriding-default-probes).
 - `probe` - This is one of the [supported probe types](#creating-probes) that should be called every minute to collect metrics.

-You need to register a probe in your application's `start/2` function, just before the supervisor is started.
+To add a probe, register it in your application's `start/2` function, just before the supervisor is started.

 In a Phoenix app this will look like this: